ikoniqoz/nitrodocs/content/modules/blog.md

 # The Blog Module

 The blog module allows you to easily setup a blog at www.yoursite.com/blog.
 It supports features like custom post fields, post previews, draft posts, blog categories, blog tags, blog keywords, and blog comment expiration.
-This section discusses how to create and manage a blog on PyroCMS.
+This section discusses how to create and manage a blog on NitroCMS.

 {{docs:anchormenu}}
 	Blogging Basics